tufankys/isOs-kernel-test/README.md

 A simple 32 bit(for now) kernel that will presumably be used for The Holy IsOs

 Includes:
-a fully working print functions a semi-broken getch function
+a fully working print function and a semi-broken getch function

 Dependencies:
 sudo apt install gcc